zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 **Notes:**

 * Ensure that you define both the key store and the trust store even if your server is not using an Https port.
-* Currently 'ciphers' is not used.
+* Currently `ciphers` is not used.
 It is optional and serves as a place holder only.

-### Eureka discovery service
+### Eureka Discovery Service

-Eureka discovery service parameters group contains a single parameter used to address Eureka discovery service location.
+Eureka Discovery Service parameters group contains a single parameter used to address Eureka Discovery Service location.
 An example is presented in the following snippet:

 ```